 Congratulations for considering whether you would like to pursue an International Baccalaureate diploma.

-Did you know that 80% of students who attempt the IB diploma at GRS and around the world succeed and earn the full IB diploma?
+Did you know that two-thirds of students who attempt to earn the IB diploma at GRS succeed?

 An IB diploma is the badge of honor that you may earn after two years of rigorous, thought provoking work in an internationally recognized curriculum that focuses on global issues.
 When you earn an IB diploma, you

 - share an accomplishment with students around the world in the global IB community